webonise/tablesorter-grouping/README.md

 Row Grouping Widget for TableSorter
 ======================================

 A widget for [TableSorter](http://tablesorter.com/) that groups columns with a matching key.
+If you have two rows in your table, and the keys of the two rows are the same, then it will group those two rows together by attaching the `grouped-row` class.
+In addition, it provides zebra striping on a for-group basis: the first group of rows is tagged with the `odd` class, the next group of rows with the `even` class, the next with the `odd` class, and so on.
+All of this enables you to customize the appearance of your sorted table based on the groups of rows, instead of based on rows individually.
+These groupings are all automatically recalculated when you sort the table.
-It provides zebra striping that is sensitive to the grouping and tags the grouped rows for your CSS modification pleasure.
-The `demo.html` file is a basic demo, which is published [here](http://files.enfranchisedmind.com/tablesorter-grouping/demo.html): to see the sorting magic in action, hold the shift key and click on the first thread headers.
+The `demo.html` file is a basic demo, which is published [here](http://files.enfranchisedmind.com/tablesorter-grouping/demo.html): to see the sorting magic in action, hold the shift key and click on the first three headers.

-All this widget does is apply CSS classes to denote key columns and grouped rows (including making the zebra stripe classes match within groups).
+Please note that all this widget does is apply CSS classes to denote key columns and grouped rows, and to make the zebra stripe classes match within groups.
 It is your job to make those CSS classes do what you want them to do.

 Usage
 -------